-- > people's right to 'equality before the law' and 'equal protection of the laws'; [Article 14] - ➤ prohibition of discrimination against citizens on grounds of religion, race, caste, sex or place of birth; [Article 15 (1) & (2)] - ➤ authority of State to make 'any special provision for the advancement of any socially and educationally backward classes of citizens' (besides the Scheduled Castes and Scheduled Tribes); [Article 15 (4)] - ➤ citizens' right to 'equality of opportunity' in matters relating to employment or appointment to any office under the State and prohibition in this regard of discrimination on grounds of religion, race, caste, sex or place of birth; [Article 16(1)&(2)] - ➤ authority of State to make 'any provision for the reservation of appointments or posts in favour of any backward class of citizens which, in the opinion of the State, is not adequately represented in the services under the State; [Article 16(4)] - ➤ people's freedom of conscience and right to freely profess, practice and propagate religion subject to public order, morality and other Fundamental Rights; [Article 25(1)] - ➤ right of 'every religious denomination or any section thereof subject to public order, morality and health to establish and maintain institutions for religious and charitable purposes, 'manage its own affairs in matters of religion', and own and acquire movable immovable property and administer it 'in accordance with law'; [Article 26] - > prohibition against compelling any person to pay taxes for promotion of any particular religion'; [Article 27] - > people's 'freedom as to attendance at religious instruction or religious worship in educational institutions' wholly maintained, recognized, or aided by the State.[Article 28]

-'Separate Domain' of Minority Rights

-The Minority Rights provided in the Constitution that fall in the category of 'Separate Domain' are as under:-

-- right of 'any section of the citizens' to 'conserve' its 'distinct language, script or culture'; [Article 29(1)] - restriction on denial of admission to any citizen, to any educational institution maintained or aided by the State, 'on grounds only of religion, race, caste, language or any of them'; [Article 29(2)]
+- socially and educationally backward classes of citizens' (besides the Scheduled Castes and Scheduled Tribes); [Article 15 (4)] - citizens' right to 'equality of opportunity' in matters relating to employment or appointment to any office under the State and prohibition in this regard of discrimination on grounds of religion, race, caste, sex or place of birth; [Article 16(1)&(2)] - authority of State to make 'any provision for the reservation of appointments or posts in favour of any backward class of citizens which, in the opinion of the State, is not adequately represented in the services under the State; [Article 16(4)] - people's freedom of conscience and right to freely profess, practice and propagate religion subject to public order, morality and other Fundamental Rights; [Article 25(1)] - right of 'every religious denomination or any section thereof subject to public order, morality and health to establish and maintain institutions for religious and charitable purposes, 'manage its own affairs in matters of religion', and own and acquire movable immovable property and administer it 'in accordance with law'; [Article 26] - prohibition against compelling any person to pay taxes for promotion of any particular religion'; [Article 27] - people's 'freedom as to attendance at religious instruction or religious worship in educational institutions' wholly maintained, recognized, or aided by the State.[Article 28] - 'Separate Domain' of Minority Rights - The Minority Rights provided in the Constitution that fall in the category of 'Separate Domain' are as under:- - right of 'any section of the citizens' to 'conserve' its 'distinct language, script or culture'; [Article 29(1)] - restriction on denial of admission to any citizen, to any educational institution maintained or aided by the State, 'on grounds only of religion, race, caste, language or any of them'; [Article 29(2)] - · right of all Religious and Linguistic Minorities to establish and administer

-- > right of all Religious and Linguistic Minorities to establish and administer educational institutions of their choice;[Article 30(1)] - ➤ freedom of Minority-managed educational institutions from discrimination in the matter of receiving aid from the State; [Article 30(2)] - > special provision relating to the language spoken by a section of the population of any State; [Article 347] - > provision for facilities for instruction in mother-tongue at primary stage; [Article 350 A] - provision for a Special Officer for Linguistic Minorities and his duties; and [Article 350 B] - ➤ Sikh community's right of 'wearing and carrying of kirpans; [Explanation 1 below Article 25]
+- educational institutions of their choice;[Article 30(1)] - freedom of Minority-managed educational institutions from discrimination in the matter of receiving aid from the State;[Article 30(2)] - special provision relating to the language spoken by a section of the population of any State; [Article 347]

+- provision for a Special Officer for Linguistic Minorities and his duties; and [Article 350 B] - Sikh community's right of 'wearing and carrying of kirpans; [Explanation 1 Article 25]

-19. National Commission for Minorities
+19. National Commission for Minorities:

 In spite of the constitutional guarantee, and legal enactments, there is a sense of insecurity, inequality and discrimination that persists among the minorities.
-In order to wipe out such feelings, and to augment their rights, the Government of India in the year 1992 enacted a National Commission for MinoritiesAct.
+In order to wipe out such feelings, and to augment their rights, the Government of India in the year 1992 enacted a National Commission for Minorities Act.
 Accordingly, in the year 1993, it established a Minority Commission.
 According to Section 9 of the Act, the commission exercises the following functions to augment the rights of the minorities.